denten-books/plain-text/0-intro.md

 chapter** begins with an explication.
 What does it mean to turn a page, I ask, when neither the page nor the action of turning correspond to their implied analogies?
-The analysis of the metaphor helps trace the intellectual history of human--computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.
+The analysis of the metaphor helps trace the intellectual history of human-computer interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.
 The logic of "directness" leads to the rapidly developing field of brain-to-computer interfaces.
 The chapter